James and Jennifer Stolpa – A 50 mile walk to rescue his wife

 On December 29, 1992, James and Jennifer Stolpa left their home in California to attend a funeral in Idaho, taking with them their two young children.
 Due to severe snow storms the route they intended to take had been closed for safety reasons, and instead of going back they decided to take a small country road that looked like it went in the right direction.

-Fortunately they’d packed a good amount of food, including some corn chips and fruitcake, and so thought the best thing to do would be to wait for someone to come along.
-After four nights waiting in the car they realised it could be weeks before someone came down such a heavily snowed in road, and so set out on foot looking for help.
+Fortunately, they’d packed a good amount of food, including some corn chips and fruitcake, and so thought the best thing to do would be to wait for someone to come along.
+After four nights of waiting in the car, they realized it could be weeks before someone came down such a heavily snowed-in road, and so set out on foot looking for help.

 The next morning James decided he had no choice but to keep walking until he found help.
 Jennifer remained in the cave with the children while he walked through thick snow and savage winds, trying to find a single person who could help.